deontologician/Bad-Lisp/README.md

 mean it is syntactically correct.
 The third large conceptual aspect of lisp in my mind is its dynamic nature.
-That means that not only do we need to implement some sort of dynamic typing, but we also need to implement "eval" in the lnaguage itself so that we can take advantage of the "code is data and data is code" isomorphism.
+That means that not only do we need to implement some sort of dynamic typing, but we also need to implement "eval" in the language itself so that we can take advantage of the "code is data and data is code" isomorphism.

 So knowing these three high-level concepts behind lisp, can I implement a simple